v1993/evdevhook/README.md

-# evdevhook
+# evdevhook - DSU server for motion from evdev compatible joysticks

-libevdev based DSU/cemuhook joystick server
+There's more to come here yet!